 Throughout the four years living in Nicaragua, I’ve tried a lot of products and services to try to make our lives healthier and happier, more economical and ecological and sometimes even just easier!
-On this resources page, I’ve made a list of the products that have truly helped my family to feel more comfortable in Nicaragua.
+On this resources page, I’ve made a list of products and service that help visitors and residents to feel more comfortable in Nicaragua.

 If you value having access to organic products and quality vitamins and supplements to keep your family healthy, you’ll love using Vitacost while you live in Nicaragua.
 With Vitacost, you can order all your favorite products that you use in the United States at the very best prices and they will mail you a package by DHL ground shipping to your house here in Nicaragua for $9.99.